RNA-FRETools/MASH-FRET/docs/simulation/workflow.md

 ## Remarks
 {: .no_toc }

-Updating intensity data and writing SMVs to files can be very time consuming depending on which camera characteristics are chosen; see
+Updating intensity data and writing SMVs to files can be relatively time consuming depending on which camera characteristics are chosen; see
 [Camera SNR characteristics](panels/panel-video-parameters.html#camera-snr-characteristics) for more information.

 Some parameters can be set by loading external files.
-This allows to bypass the limitations of the user interface in order to work with more than five states or set parameters for individual molecules; see
+This allows to bypass the limitations of the user interface and work with more than five states or set parameters for individual molecules; see
 [Pre-set parameters](panels/panel-molecules.html#pre-set-parameters) for more information.